 You can make a gift online or via check.
 Check donations can be made payable to Trustees of Boston University/Aphasia Resource Center (ARC) and sent to:

 Boston University Sargent College

-This group reads written text and meets to discuss its content and ideas.
-The “book” is about 300 pages in length, chosen by the group members from a choice of four or five offered texts.
-Members may read the text in print and/or listen to the text via iPod CD.
+This group meets to discuss the content and ideas generated through reading a text.
+The “book” is ~300 pages in length, and is chosen by the group members from a choice of 4-5 offered texts.
+Group members may read the text from print or via CD.

 We teach basic computer skills in an aphasia-friendly environment.
 Group members learn to navigate the Internet, communicate with others by email, and use other computer programs of their choosing.
 The group focuses on increasing communication among group members and improving discrete forms of language such as reading, typing, and following auditory instructions.